shelleywong/BoxAndArrow/Tree/README.md

 Note: This program uses Emscripten Embind to bind C++ functions and classes, exposing them to JavaScript.
 The `EMSCRIPTEN_BINDINGS()` block at the end of tree.cpp creates bindings for the public member functions of the Linked List class.
 Notice that the private Tree member functions are not included, since they will not be called outside of the class.
 You don't need to change anything in this block; just know that it allows your code to work with JavaScript and modify the visualization in the browser.

+## Binary Search Tree Properties

+All binary search trees have the following properties:

+* All of the nodes in the left subtree have values less than the value of the current root node.
+* All of the nodes in the right subtree have values greater than the value of the current root node.
+* Each subtree in the binary tree is itself a binary tree.<br>

 ## Binary Tree Exercises

 After you complete each exercise, go through the steps to compile and run your code and check that everything is working as expected in the Binary Tree Visualizer.
 In order to see changes in your code, you'll likely need to open the Web Console and disable the cache.
 For more details, read the section on [Developing for Web](#developing-for-web).<br>